errbufferoverfl/garden.errbufferoverfl.me/microfarm/intercropping.md

 ---
 title: "Intercropping"
+author:
-author: "errbufferoverfl"
+  - "errbufferoverfl"
-date: 2023-08-24T20:54:44+10:00
+date: 2023-08-24T20:24:44+09:30
-images: /imgs/stella-de-smit-L-cj8xXUSHo-unsplash.jpg
+date-modified: 2024-07-06T13:36:48+09:30
 categories:
-- Permaculture
   - Agroecology
-- Urban agriculture
   - Agroforestry
+  - Permaculture
   - Sustainable Agriculture
+  - Urban agriculture
+images: /imgs/stella-de-smit-L-cj8xXUSHo-unsplash.jpg
 ---

-Because there is some degree of ambiguity about what a [polyculture](polyculture.md) this can have a flow on effect to associated terms such as _intercropping_.
+Because there is some degree of ambiguity about what a [polyculture](polyculture.md) this can have a flow on effect to associated terms such as *intercropping*.

 For example Gomez & Gomez 1983 defines intercropping as: